 The main fisheries resources in the Falkland Islands are the squid species, Illex argentinus and Loligo gahi.
 The existing finfish fishery targets predominantly hake, hoki, red cod and blue whiting.
 A specialised small ray fishery exists, and a small longline fishery operates targeting Patagonian toothfish.
+The FIG annual Fisheries Statistics volume 11 (1997-2006) show that the Rockhopper licence area to the north of the Falkland Islands demonstrates a moderate to high level of catch for the Illex argentinus in the first season (January to June), and low levels of catches of the Loligo gahi in the second season (July to December) and the southern blue whiting throughout the year.
+There are no significant fisheries interests on the landward side of the licence area, which would indicate that there is also low vulnerability to disturbance from vessel movements to and from the licence area.

-The FIG annual Fisheries Statistics volume 11 (1997-2006) indicate that the offshore licence areas are not within any large catch (by volume) locations for the key species.
-No significant levels of catches exist within the PL032 and PL033.
-Shellfish are not an important component of the commercial fishery, although this may be developed in future.
+Shellfish are not an important component of the commercial fishery although this may be developed in future.

 A wide range of marine mammals occur in the waters around the Falkland Islands.
-Based on the 1998-2001 survey results, of the 14 cetacean species likely to be present in Falkland Islands waters, none were observed within the licence area.
-Sperm whale were recorded a short distance to the north of PL032 and PL033, although they are less likely to be found in the shallower waters of the licence area.
-Hourglass and Peale's dolphins were recorded within relatively close proximity to the area of interest and it is probable that certain cetacean species present may move through the licences.
-Overall, PL032 and PL033 are not considered to be an area of particularly high sensitivity for cetaceans.
+Based on survey results between 1998 and 2001, the following species of cetacean were recorded within or adjacent to the licence area; minke whale, hourglass dolphin and Peale's dolphin.
+Due to the migratory nature of cetaceans, it is probable that other cetacean species present may move through the licence areas, however overall the area is not considered to be of high sensitivity for cetaceans.